-Kate Bernard is a professional pilot and flight instructor from northeast Wisconsin.
-She has been flying since 1998 and instructing since 2005.
+Hi!
+I am a professional pilot and flight instructor from northeast Wisconsin.
+I have been flying since 1998 and instructing since 2005.

-Kate took her first airplane ride at age 16 in her hometown of Clintonville, Wisconsin.
-Eager to get involved in aviation, she began volunteering at the EAA museum’s Pioneer Airport in Oshkosh soon afterward.
-That’s where she met helpful mentors who fed her passion for flying and set her on track for an aviation career.
+I took my first airplane ride at age 16 in my hometown of Clintonville, Wisconsin.
+Eager to get involved in aviation, I began volunteering at the EAA museum’s Pioneer Airport in Oshkosh soon afterward.
+That’s where I met helpful mentors who fed my passion for flying and set me on track for an aviation career.

-At Pioneer Airport, Kate helped build three RV-6 kitplanes, interacted with visitors, promoted safety on the flight line, and helped care for the aircraft and facilities.
-She had exciting flying experiences such as touring with the Ford Tri-Motor and getting some “stick time” in the Spirit of St. Louis replica.
-She volunteered from 1999 to 2001 and served as a full-time paid intern in the summer of 2002.
+At Pioneer Airport, I helped build three RV-6 kitplanes, interacted with visitors, promoted safety on the flight line, and helped care for the aircraft and facilities.
+I had exciting flying experiences such as touring with the Ford Tri-Motor and getting some “stick time” in the Spirit of St. Louis replica.
+I volunteered at the museum from 1999 to 2001 and served as an intern in the summer of 2002.

-Kate discovered an interest in the mechanical aspect of aviation while helping build airplanes at Pioneer Airport.
-In high school, she took a job at an avionics shop to earn money for flight lessons.
-She has also worked as an aircraft maintenance assistant.
+I discovered an interest in the mechanical aspect of aviation while helping build airplanes at Pioneer Airport.
+In high school, I worked at an avionics shop, working with wiring and avionics installations, to earn money for flight lessons.
+In college, I worked in an aircraft maintenance shop, helping A&P mechanics with inspections and repairs.

-Kate graduated with honors from the University of Dubuque with a bachelor of science degree in flight operations, as well as commercial pilot and flight instructor certificates.
-She has since worked as a flight instructor, corporate pilot, and charter/air ambulance pilot, and airline pilot.
+I graduated from the University of Dubuque with a bachelor of science degree in flight operations, as well as commercial pilot and flight instructor certificates.
+I have since worked as a flight instructor, corporate pilot, air ambulance pilot, and airline pilot.

 - ATP AMEL with CL-65 Type Rating